 Selective breeding: Some animals are specially chosen that reproduce and give birth to an offspring.
 This process is done to produce animal having some special traits.
 Selective breeding is done in sheep to have a sheep that bear only fine soft hair.

-Wool isused to make various wool fabrics like woolen clothes, carpets, woolen sweaters, saddle cloths etc.
+Wool is used to make various wool fabrics like woollen clothes, carpets, woollen sweaters, saddle cloths etc.

 To know more about wool and how it is obtained from sheep please download BYJU’S – The Learning App.